righthalfplane/SdrGlut/README.md

 # Install SdrGlut on Windows 7

+OpenAL must be loaded on to window.
+Get the two packages -

+OpenAL1.1.CoreSDK

+OpenAL 1.1 windows install

+from "hptps://www.openal.org/downloads"

+and install them.

 The easiest way to install SdrGlut is to install the PothosSDR package first -

 https://downloads.myriadrf.org/builds/PothosSDR/